MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 1. Sign in to the [Azure portal](https://portal.azure.com/) and follow the instructions in [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the app that will use Device Guard signing.

     > [!NOTE]
-    > If you choose **Web** for the app type in the **Redirect URI** section, you will need to provide a [client secret](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application) when you obtain an Azure AD access token later in this process.
-Otherwise, if you choose **Public client (mobile & desktop)** for the app type, you do not need to provide a client secret.
+    > Under **Redirect URI** section, we recommend you choose **Public client (mobile & desktop)**.
+Otherwise, if you choose **Web** for the app type, you will need to provide a [client secret](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application) when you obtain an Azure AD access token later in this process.

 2. After you register your app, on the main page for your app in the Azure portal, click **API permissions** and add a permission for the **Windows Store for Business API**.